commons-teaching/SBL.20004.2022_group_C_salvia/Report.md

 ![Legend complete](https://user-images.githubusercontent.com/103578333/170486273-529d4e4a-ade3-4f0f-875d-5882dd685eb1.png)
 ![Legend of molecular Network](https://user-images.githubusercontent.com/103578333/172025581-15b64027-862e-4cea-bee5-85dce47950e6.png)

-In the second network 159 compounds are identified.

 For the first network, out of 1551 measured peaks 392 identifications have been produced by GNPS.
 For the second network, out of ...